liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 Wikis often have deeply nested articles that can be hard to find by browsing.
 Liferay's knowledge base's ability to selectively display articles makes it easier to browse than a Wiki.
-The knowledge base also features some other aids to navigation.
 The Knowledge Base Search portlet allows you to search for articles in the knowledge base.
 This portlet presents the search results to you in order from most relevant to least relevant.

 ![Figure 14.33: The Knowledge Base Search portlet helps you search the knowledge base for keywords.](../../images/kb-search-portlet.png)

-The search portlet helps you find articles in your knowledge base that match the keywords you specify.
+The search portlet helps you find articles in your knowledge base that match keywords you specify.

 ## Advanced Configuration [](id=advanced-configuration)